Nostalgic Poems from a Macedonian Village

 14The village wells

-15Before darkness falls
+15Before darkness fell

 16September 1947 Sklithro